Portage County Randolph Fair

 How to Buy and Terms of the Sale

 1. All previous year buyers will receive a pre-assigned bidder number.
-This bidder number will be included in the buyer packets that will be mailed to the 2022 registered auction participants.
-If you did not register to buy at the 2022 fair you will need to complete buyer registration at the Buyer Registration table beginning approximately 1 hour prior to the auctions.
-General information needed: buyer’s name, address, phone, and email address.
-If a business, we will need the name of business, contact person’s name, business address, phone number, and email address.
+This bidder number will be included in the buyer packets that will be mailed to the 2024 registered auction participants.
+If you did not register to buy at the 2024 fair you will need to complete buyer registration at the Buyer Registration table beginning approximately 1 hour prior to the auctions.
+General information needed: buyer’s name, address, phone, Driver’s license and an active email address.
+If a business, we will need the name of business, contact person’s name, business address, phone number, email address and Driver’s license for the authorized bidder.
 Prospective buyers must also select a meat processor unless purchasing only small animals, or donating animal back for it to be sold for a second time.
 Animals may only be donated back one time.
 On the day of the auction you will pick up your bidder number card at the appropriate table.

 2. As each animal is sold, the auctioneer or ring men will take bids.
 Whether or not you are successful in purchasing the animal, your bid will help the Jr. Fair youth & Market Livestock Auction.